Kenyan finance minister arrested on graft charges

 “They broke the law on public finance management under the guise of carrying out legitimate commercial transactions, colossal amounts were unjustifiably and illegally paid out through a well choreographed scheme by government officers in collusion with private individuals and institutions,” Haji told a news conference.

-“The national treasury negotiated a commercial facility increasing the amount to approximately 63 billion shillings - which is 17 billion more than necessary or required, payable on a timely basis without regard to a performance or works,” he said.
+“This kind of crime and irresponsibility enslaves us with unnecessary debt and mortgages our future generations,” Haji said.

-Kenyan prosecutors have requested help from British and Italian authorities, Kinoti said, and more charges could result.
+Kenyan prosecutors have requested help from British and Italian authorities, Haji said, and more charges could result.

 Market reaction to the news was relatively muted, with little change in the shilling.
 Kenya’s dollar bonds maturing in 2028, 2032 and 2048 slipped around 0.5 cents in the dollar, according to data by Tradeweb.

-However, Rotich’s indictment will send shockwaves through the political elite, who are accustomed to graft scandals resulting in little official action.

-His arrest may also be seen as further evidence of a growing distance between President Uhuru Kenyatta and Deputy President William Ruto.
+Rotich’s indictment may also be seen as further evidence of a growing distance between Kenyatta and Deputy President William Ruto.

-Rotich was appointed at Ruto’s request.
+Kenyatta appointed Rotich in 2013 at Ruto’s request.
 Ruto has made clear that he expects to receive the ruling coalition’s nomination for the presidency in the 2022, despite objections from some in Kenyatta’s camp.
 Kenyatta will have served two terms and be ineligible to run again.

 Earlier this year, Rotich’s questioning by police provoked an angry reaction among politicians from Ruto and Rotich’s powerful Kalenjin ethnic group.
 Their home area saw some of the worst violence after the disputed 2007 elections, in which 1,200 people died.